Talesoft/tale-jade/README.md

 ---

-## Get in touch
+## Get in touch and support my work

 If you find a bug or miss a function, please use the [Issues](https://github.com/Talesoft/tale-jade/issues) on this page to tell me about it.
 I will gladly hear you out :)

-Don't forget to [support my work](https://www.paypal.me/TorbenKoehn) if you like it!
+If this library helped you, eased up your work and you simply can't live without it, think about supporting my work and [spend me a coffee](https://www.paypal.me/TorbenKoehn).
+Thank you!

 If you'd like to contribute, fork, send pull requests and I'll take a deep look at what you've been working at!
 Tale Jade is completely **Open Source**!
-You can do anything you like with the code as long as you stick to the **MIT-license** we've appended.
+You can do anything you like with the code as long as you stick to the **MIT-license** I've appended.
 Just keep my name somewhere around!

 You can also contact me via E-Mail [torben@talesoft.codes](mailto:torben@talesoft.codes)